Explicit formulae for Chern-Simons invariants of the hyperbolic $J(2n,-2m)$ knot orbifolds: Chern-Simons invariants of the hyperbolic knot orbifolds and of its cyclic coverings

-\section{Chern-Simons invariants of the hyperbolic $J(2n,-2m)$ knot orbifolds and of its cyclic coverings}
+\section{Chern-Simons invariants of the hyperbolic $C(2n,2m)$ knot orbifolds and of its cyclic coverings}

-The table~\ref{tab1} gives the approximate Chern-Simons invariant of $T_{2n}^{2m}$ for $n$ between $1$ and $4$, $m$ between $1$ and $4$ with $n \geq m$.
-Since $T_2^2$, $T_4^4$, $T_6^6$, $T_8^8$ are amphicheiral knots, their Chern-Simons invariants are $zero$ as expected.
+The table~\ref{tab1} gives the approximate Chern-Simons invariant of $C(2n,2m)$ for $n$ between $1$ and $4$, $m$ between $1$ and $4$ with $n \geq m$.
+Since $C(2,2)$, $C(4,4)$, $C(6,6)$, $C(8,8)$ are amphicheiral knots, their Chern-Simons invariants are $zero$ as expected.
 We used Simpson's rule for the approximation with $2 \times 10^4$ ($10^4$ in Simpson's rule) intervals from $0$ to $\alpha_0$ and $2 \times10^4$ ($10^4$ in Simpson's rule) intervals from $\alpha_0$ to $\pi$.
 The table~\ref{table1-1} gives the approximate Chern-Simons invariant of the hyperbolic orbifold, $\text{\textnormal{cs}} \left(X_{2n}^{2m} (\frac{2 \pi}{k})\right)$ for $n$ between $1$ and $4$, $m$ between $1$ and $4$ with $n \geq m$, and for $k$ between $3$ and $10$, and of its cyclic covering, $\text{\textnormal{cs}} \left(M_k (X_{2n}^{2m})\right)$ except amphicheiral knots.
 We used Simpson's rule for the approximation with $2 \times10^2$ ($10^2$ in Simpson's rule) intervals from $2 \pi/k$ to $\alpha_0$ and $2 \times 10^2$ ($10^2$ in Simpson's rule) intervals from $\alpha_0$ to $\pi$.

 We used Mathematica for the calculations.
-We record here that our data in Table~\ref{tab1} and those obtained from SnapPy match up up to existing decimal points and our data in Table~\ref{table1-1} and those presented in~\cite{HKLY} match up up to existing decimal points when Chern-Simons invariants presented in~\cite{HKLY} are divided by $-2 \pi^2$ and then read by modulo 1/r for $r$ even and are divided by $-\pi^2$, read by modulo 1/r and then divided by $2$ for $r$ odd.
+We record here that our data in Table~\ref{tab1} and those obtained from SnapPy~\cite{SnapPy} match up up to existing decimal points and our data in Table~\ref{table1-1}.
+For computational reasons, we need $\alpha_0$. $\alpha_0$ is the bifercation point of the geometric solution of the Riley-Mednykh polynomial as described in Theorem~\ref{theorem:main}.